ilic5000/pabkvizgenerator/README.md

 6. Finish processing of the video file if the game has ended
 7. Move to the next question

+Pretty easy and straightforward, almost bulletproof idea, right?
+What could possibly go wrong?

 ### Slagalica pseudo algorithm
 Here is the basic idea of the Slagalica crawler algorithm.
-In the next section we will go through every step to explain the reasoning behind it.
+In the next sections, I will go through every step to explain the reasoning behind it and discuss the current implementation.

 1. Open video file
 2. Skip first half of the video